MicahParks/keyfunc/README.md

 * `P-384`
 * `P-521`

 This _does_ include HMAC keys.
 For an example using HMAC keys, please see the `examples/hmac` directory.
+Do _not_ expose HMAC keys in public facing JWKs, as HMAC keys are secret keys (not using public key cryptography).

 If there are cryptographic algorithms, curve types, or something else already standardized that you'd like supported in this Go package, please open an issue or pull request.